ssm-lab/rl4mt-replication-package/README.md

 2. Save and run `LakeTestSingleAdvisor.xtend`
 3. Rename `rewardData.csv` to `human5RewardData.csv`

-### Run tests cases to obtain data *not* reported in the paper
-The takeaways of these experiments are briefly mentioned in the paper, but not presented in detail due to the page limit.
+**NOTE:** The following data is only briefly mentioned in the paper, but not presented in detail due to the page limit.

 #### Cooperating Advisors - Coop 10 Sequential
 1. In `LakeTestCoop.xtend`, on line 333 change the `CoopExperimentMode` to `SEQUENTIAL_10`